Rotterdam upgrading senior center parking - The Daily Gazette

-ROTTERDAM — Parking at the Rotterdam Senior Citizens Center is poised to get a much-needed facelift come the new year.
+ROTTERDAM — Parking at the Rotterdam Senior Citizens Center is poised to get a much-needed facelift this year.

-The Town Board on Wednesday unanimously approved a contract with the Schenectady-based Ausfeld and Waldruff Land Surveyors to begin initial survey and site mapping of the parking lot located on a 1.6-acre plot of land at 2639 Hamburg St. — the latest in a series of renovations at the center dating back to 2018.
+Last Wednesday, the Town Board unanimously approved a contract with the Schenectady-based Ausfeld and Waldruff Land Surveyors to begin initial survey and site mapping of the parking lot located on a 1.6-acre plot of land at 2639 Hamburg St. — the latest in a series of renovations at the center dating back to 2018.

 “Resurfacing the existing parking lot will not correct the pavement distress and less than adequate drainage system,” Mastroianni wrote in a legislative request form urging lawmakers to approve the $3,400 contract.